Skip to content

 5. Link all related content to your pillar page

-There are 2 different areas where you can insert links:
+There are two different areas where you can insert links:

 • One on the top of this piece of content, for example, a blog post, where is recommended a text-based link;